China announces plans to boost secret detention powers

 Crime suspects and defendants detained under "residential surveillance" should usually be held in their own homes, says the proposed law released by China's National People's Congress, the Communist Party-controlled parliament.
 But politically sensitive crimes can be treated differently.

-"Those suspected of committing state security crimes, terrorist crimes and major bribery crimes" can be held at locations outside usual detention centres, says the draft released on the parliament's website (www.npc.gov.cn).
+"Those suspected of committing state security crimes, terrorist crimes and major bribery crimes" can be held at locations outside usual detention centers, says the draft released on the parliament's website (www.npc.gov.cn).

 Likewise, the families of ordinary suspects and defendants held under "residential surveillance" should be notified of their status within 24 hours.
 But in state security and other sensitive cases, police do not have to tell the families "if notification could hinder investigations," says the draft.